-NOTE 5: DUE FROM FACTOR
+NOTE 6: DUE FROM FACTOR

 The Company, via its subsidiaries, Bailey, Stateside and Sundry, assigns a portion of its trade accounts receivable to third- party factoring companies, who assumes the credit risk with respect to the collection of non-recourse accounts receivable.
-The Company may request advances on the net sales factored at any time before their maturity date, and up to 50% of eligible finished goods inventories based on the terms of one of our agreements that terminated in 2021.
+The Company may request advances on the net sales factored at any time before their maturity date.
 The factor charges a commission on the net sales factored for credit and collection services.
 For one factoring company, interest on advances is charged as of the last day of each month at a rate equal to the LIBOR rate plus 2.5% for Bailey.
-For Stateside and Sundry, should total commission and fees payable be less than \$30,000 in a single year, then the factor shall charge the difference between the actual fees in said year and \$30,000 to the Company.
+For Stateside and Sundry, should total commission and fees payable be less than 30,000 in a single year, then the factor shall charge the difference between the actual fees in said year and 330,000 to the Company.
 Interest on advances is charged as of the last day of each month at a rate equal to the greater of either, (a) the Chase Prime Rate + (2.0)% or (b) (4.0)% per annum.
 For another factoring company, interest is charged at one-thirty-third (1/33) of one percent per day, such rate to increase or decrease in accordance with changes in the "Prime Rate", which such prime rate to be deemed to be 4.25% on the date of the agreement.